 Dr. Joanne Klossner

-Available to assist with: Internships, Athletic Training and Sports Medicine, General Advising
+Available to assist with: Internships, Athletic Training and Sports Medicine

 Do I have mandatory advising?

-- When KNES students reach 75 cumulative credits, they must meet with a departmental advisor to complete their senior audit in order to remove their mandatory advising registration block.
-A senior audit must be completed prior to registering for KNES497.
+- 75+ Advising: When KNES students reach 75 cumulative credits, they are required to meet with a departmental advisor to complete their senior audit in order to remove their mandatory advising registration block.
+Students who have previously completed their senior audit need to submit this form to have their mandatory advising block lifted.

 Exception to Policy